henok321/flac2mp3/README.md

 ## Synopsis

-Golang cli program to convert FLAC files to MP3 files.
-Example project to demonstrate the usage of the semaphores implemented by buffered channels.
+FLAC2MP3 is a command-line tool written in Golang that converts FLAC files to MP3 format.
+It utilizes concurrent worker queues with goroutines and channels to efficiently process and convert audio files, demonstrating robust, high-performance programming practices.

 ## Build and run